sefop/.github/profile/README.md

        alt="SEFOP framework: Train Skills, Lead Culture, Deliver Engineering, Go Agentic AI" width="900">
 </p>

-SEFOP develops capability across four dimensions, spanning the journey from **people → teams → software → AI**.
+SEFOP develops capability across four dimensions, spanning the journey from **people → teams → software → Agentic-development**.

-### TRAIN

-**Build software engineering capability in OR professionals.**

-OR scientists already bring strong mathematical and analytical skills.
-SEFOP complements those skills with practical software engineering knowledge.

-Focus areas include:

-- software design
-- modularity
-- testing
-- version control
-- CI/CD
-- code quality
-- reproducibility
-- maintainability

-**Goal:** develop OR professionals who can engineer the software behind their models.

-### LEAD

-**Build teams that can consistently deliver quality decision-support software.**

-Software engineering is not only an individual skill.
-Teams need shared practices, standards, architecture, ownership, and feedback loops.

-Focus areas include:

-- engineering practices
-- team standards
-- architecture
-- technical debt
-- development workflows
-- quality practices
-- knowledge sharing
-- continuous improvement

-**Goal:** move from individual craftsmanship to a sustainable engineering culture.

-### DELIVER

-**Build production-grade decision-support software.**

-Decision-support software needs more than a working optimization model.
-It needs software architecture and engineering practices that support reliable operation and continuous change.

-Focus areas include:

-- modular architecture
-- automated testing
-- CI/CD
-- deployment
-- observability
-- maintainability
-- reproducibility
-- production operations

-**Goal:** reliably deliver decision-support software that can run repeatedly in production.

-### GO AGENTIC

-**Use AI to accelerate software engineering without abandoning engineering discipline.**

-Agentic development can dramatically increase the speed at which software is produced.
-But faster generation does not automatically produce better software.

-Focus areas include:

-- agentic development workflows
-- AI-assisted coding
-- automated testing
-- code review
-- engineering guardrails
-- AI-ready repositories
-- human oversight
+What are the goals of each pillar?:
+- Train: provide you materials to train operations research scientists in best practices of software engineering.
+- Lead: show you how you should staff and lead a team building decision-support software.
+- Deliver: show you examples of how a professional decision-support software looks like.

-**Goal:** use AI to accelerate the delivery of trustworthy decision-support software.
+- Go agentic: show you how you can leverage AI-coding assistants to maximize the value of your decision-support software.

 ---